EPA announces broad reorganization that includes shuffle of scientific research

 The EPA said that change would make sure states get consistent treatment no matter their geography.

-“The problem is that some areas of the country have much worse air pollution, and it cannot be treated as a one-size-fits-all,” said Kyla Bennett, director of science policy at the Public Employees for Environmental Responsibility, a union for public employees focused on environmental ethics.
+“The problem is that some areas of the country have much worse air pollution, and it cannot be treated as a one-size-fits-all,” said Kyla Bennett, director of science policy at the Public Employees for Environmental Responsibility, a nonprofit that supports public employees who raise issues of environmental ethics or science integrity.

 The new office for scientific review will be called the Office of Applied Science and Environmental Solutions.
 EPA said it would “gain more than 130” experts in science and other fields to to complete long-delayed reviews of hundreds of chemicals and thousands of pesticides.

-Note: This story has corrected its description of Public Employees for Environmental Responsibility to show it is a nonprofit that supports public employees who raise issues of environmental ethics or science integrity, not a union.